cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 Masterygate For/Mnd

-The Survival skill set is essential for characters navigating harsh environments and unexpected situations.
+The Survival Expertise Area set is essential for characters navigating harsh environments and unexpected situations.
 It encompasses adaptability, resourcefulness, and resilience, allowing players to withstand natural challenges and sustain their team.
 Skilled Survivalists find food, create shelter, and navigate treacherous terrain.

 In gameplay, strong Survival skills mitigate the risks of hostile environments, allowing characters to manage scarce resources, track